PayPal Pub Hell in Flutter

 flutter_paypal

-This plugin, at the moment I say these words, causes the application to not start, because its dependency is very old:
+This plugin, as I speak these words, prevents the application from starting because its dependency is very old:

 webview_flutter_x5